andreas-soroko/sorovi.validation/README.md

 public static ArgumentInfo<T> WithMyOwnException<T>(this in ArgumentInfo<T> arg) =>
-    arg.WithException(CreateMyOwnException);
+    arg.WithExceptionHandler(CreateMyOwnException);

-private static Exception CreateMyOwnException(in string type, in string message, in string memberName, object value) =>
+private static void CreateMyOwnExceptionHandler(in string type, in string message, in string memberName, in object value) =>
-            new MyOwnException(...);
+            throw new MyOwnException(...);
 ```

 ##### Extendable